“It always seems impossible until it’s done”Nelson Mandela

 We celebrate diversity and bilingualism supporting the emotional wellbeing of our learners as well as playing an active part in supporting the local community through parental liaison.

-We use data to ensure precise evaluation of student progress following the MPA initial assessment.
+We use data to ensure precise evaluation of pupil progress following the MPA initial assessment.

-We work closely with the SEN department to ensure students’ needs are met to the highest possible level.
+We work closely with the SEN department to ensure pupils’ needs are met to the highest possible level.

-- Flexible in our timetables as to be able to respond to the immediate needs of students.
+We are flexible in our timetables as to be able to respond to the immediate needs of pupils.